School of Record for American College of the Mediterranean Madrid

 FIN 300: Financial Management 3 Credits

-This course is an introduction to the important areas of corporate managerial finance.
-Emphasis is placed upon developing an understanding of the tools and methodologies available to the financial manager for decision-making in such areas as capital budgeting, working capital management, capital structure and profit planning and control.
+This course is an introduction to the main areas of corporate finance.
+Its focus is on developing an understanding of the tools and methodologies available to the financial manager for decision-making in capital budgeting, working capital management, capital structure and profit planning and control.

 MGT 318: Organizational Behavior 3 Credits